Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What is the Scrum Master responsible?

-- [ ] Prioritizing the resulting action items.
+### During the Sprint, the Scrum Master's role is to do which two of the following: (choose the best two answers)

-- [x] Participating as a Scrum team member and facilitating as requested or needed.
+- [x] Facilitate inspection and adaptation opportunities as requested or needed.
+- [x] Coaching the team members in the self-management.
+- [ ] Ensure the Product Owner attends all Scrum events.
+- [ ] Escalate team conflicts to functional line managers.
-- [ ] Acting as a scribe to capture the Development Team's answers.
+- [ ] Monitor the progress of the Developers.
-- [ ] Summarizing and reporting the discussions to management.
+- [ ] Assign tasks with the Scrum Team.

 **[⬆ Back to Top](#table-of-contents)**

 ### The Scrum Master observes the Product Owner struggling with ordering the Product Backlog.
 What is an appropriate action for the Scrum Master to take? (choose the best answer)

 - [ ] Suggest the Product Owner extend the Sprint, so he can have more time to order the Product Backlog.
-- [ ] Suggest that the Development Team does the ordering to be sure that it is a feasible ordering of work.
+- [ ] Suggest that the Developers do the ordering to be sure that it is a feasible ordering of work.
 - [x] Offer the Product Owner help in understanding that the goal of ordering the Product Backlog is to maximize value.
 - [ ] Present the Product Owner with an ordered Product Backlog to use.
-- [ ] Encourage the Product Owner to work with the Development Team to see which items technically are fastest to implement.
+- [ ] Encourage the Product Owner to work with the Developers to see which items technically are fastest to implement.

 **[⬆ Back to Top](#table-of-contents)**

 ### True or False: The Product Owner makes sure the team selects enough from the Product Backlog for a Sprint to satisfy the stakeholders.

-- [ ] Yes
+- [ ] True.
-- [x] False
+- [x] False.

 **[⬆ Back to Top](#table-of-contents)**

 ### Which statement best describes the Sprint Review? (choose the best answer)

-- [ ] It is used to congratulate the Development Team if it did what it forecast, or to punish the Development Team if it failed to meet its forecast.
+- [ ] It is used to congratulate the Developers if it did what it forecast, or to punish the Developers if it failed to meet its forecast.
 - [ ] It is a demo at the end of the Sprint for everyone in the organization to check on the work done.
-- [ ] It is a mechanism to control the Development Team's activities during a Sprint.
+- [ ] It is a mechanism to control the Developers activities during a Sprint.
 - [x] It is when the Scrum Team and stakeholders inspect the outcome of a Sprint and figure out what to do next.

 **[⬆ Back to Top](#table-of-contents)**